is a completed Fan Fiction

 "The patterns of romantic stories might expect our encounter that night to reach a romantic climax.
 Taking all our clothes off, feeling skin on skin, making sweet love on the lounge furniture.
 While that kind of scene happened many times afterwards, we got no further than a kiss this night."

 - Fantastic Racism: Far more obvious than the original, and far more justified.
 Much of Recount and Full Moon Predecessor is about this, Keine fearing that if she were to reveal her half-hakutaku nature she would be driven away from her home.
+She is thus quite astonished when no one particularly cares (mostly because people know her well enough that they fully trust her to make every effort to support humanity).

 - Grey and Gray Morality: With the exception of Yuyuko, it's difficult to place any single character as being purely good or evil.
 Reimu, Marisa, and Suika come closest to the "good" portion of the spectrum, and Yukari and Mokou closest on the "evil" side.